FOaker/CYBR8480-Semester-Project-chatapp/README.md

 * **Dice game:** This feature is very interesting!
 You may not think of the usefulness of this feature.
 When you are having fun with your friends, if you want to drink or do something else, is dice a good choice?
 Then, the function of this function is reflected.
 By comparing the size of the dice, two people can compete with each other.
 * **Music:** When you want to show your friends certain talents, such as musical talents.
 You can open this App and show your talents to your friends.
 Your friends will be surprised!
 * **Map:** This system provides chat real-time positioning function.
 If you feel that the relationship between two people can make an appointment to have fun, you can turn on this positioning function.
 When you go to the appointment, watching the two get closer and closer, you must be very excited in your heart!
+* **Chat:** Chat system has always provided users with a timely and secure chat system, connected via Google database.
+The APP can provide two people to chat, as well as two people positioning, and some entertainment projects can allow two people to interact, increase the interactivity of two people.
+Even multi-person chat and entertainment.If possible, my idea is to be able to directly stack the ID card information through two mobile phones and directly join the chat system.

 ### Requirements-analysis
 #### User stories 1